 According to Lisa, “we have so many subtle and profound ways to reduce stigma.”
 And she says shouting from the rooftops about the millions of people suffering from hyperhidrosis is one way to minimize shame.
 So too is committing to educating and informing more family doctors.

 “Every word matters,” she says.
-“So we need to educate the wider world that sufferers don’t have control over their sweating.
+“So, we need to educate the wider world that sufferers don’t have control over their sweating disorder.
 It’s not their fault.”
-According to Lisa, this is one critical step towards building better global understanding and empathy, thereby contributing to a greater sense of wellbeing and improving the patient’s experience.
+According to Lisa, this is one critical step towards building better global understanding and empathy, thereby contributing to a greater sense of wellbeing and improving the patient’s experience with anxiety and sweating.

 Lisa advises sufferers she meets to figure out the combination of treatments that work for them.
-“For some, this is prescription topical wipes like Qbrexza® or over-the-counter antiperspirants, and for others it might be Botox® or miraDry®.
+“For some, this is prescription topical wipes like Qbrexza® or over-the-counter antiperspirants, and for others, it might be Botox®, miraDry® or another anxiety sweating medication.
 Combining therapies to fit your individual needs and sweating experience is key,” she says.
 “In any case, managing the sweat is one battle, and this can be combined with psychological assistance to help you deal with the anxiety.”